 Conceptualization of spatial relationships

 An important difference between spatial and traditional (aspatial or nonspatial) statistics is that spatial statistics integrate space and spatial relationships directly into their mathematics.
-Consequently, many of the tools in the spatial statistics toolbox require the user to select a value for the Conceptualization of Spatial Relationships parameter prior to analysis.
+Consequently, many of the tools in the Spatial Statistics toolbox require you to select a value for the Conceptualization of Spatial Relationships parameter prior to analysis.
 Common conceptualizations include inverse distance, travel time, fixed distance, K nearest neighbors, and contiguity.
 The conceptualization of spatial relationships you use will depend on what you're measuring.
 If you're measuring clustering of a particular species of seed-propagating plant, for example, inverse distance is probably most appropriate.
-However, if you are assessing the geographic distribution of a region's commuters, travel time or travel cost might be better choices for describing those spatial relationships.
+However, if you're assessing the geographic distribution of a region's commuters, travel time or travel cost might be a better choice for describing those spatial relationships.
 For some analyses, space and time might be less important than more abstract concepts such as familiarity (the more familiar something is, the more functionally near it is) or spatial interaction (there are many more phone calls, for example, between Los Angeles and New York than between New York and a smaller town nearer to New York, like Poughkeepsie; some might argue that Los Angeles and New York are functionally closer).

-The Grouping Analysis tool contains a parameter called Spatial Constraints, and while the parameter options are similar to those described for the Conceptualization of Spatial Relationships parameter, they are used differently.
-When a spatial constraint is imposed, only features that share at least one neighbor (as defined by contiguity, nearest neighbor relationships, or triangulation methods), may belong to the same group.
-Additional information and examples are included in How Grouping Analysis works.
+The Spatially Constrained Multivariate Clustering tool contains a parameter called Spatial Constraints, and while the parameter options are similar to those described for the Conceptualization of Spatial Relationships parameter, they are used differently.
+When a spatial constraint is imposed, only features that share at least one neighbor (as defined by contiguity, nearest neighbor relationships, or triangulation methods), can belong to the same group.
+Additional information and examples are included in How Spatially Constrained Multivariate Clustering works.

 Options for the Conceptualization of Spatial Relationships parameter are discussed below.
 The option you select determines neighbor relationships for tools that assess each feature within the context of neighboring features.
 These tools include the Spatial Autocorrelation (Global Moran's I), Hot Spot Analysis (Getis-Ord Gi*), and Cluster and Outlier Analysis (Anselin Local Moran's I) tools.
 Note that some of these options are only available if you use the Generate Spatial Weights Matrix tool.